OpusClip vs Zoupyu

 Correct as of this writing.
 OpusClip lists 25 supported caption languages publicly — Hindi is not among them.
 They cover most European languages, Japanese, Korean, and Vietnamese, but Hindi (and therefore Hinglish) is not a documented option.
 If they add it later, we'll update this page.

-Upload only — we removed YouTube URL import in April 2026 because YouTube started flagging our server IP.
-You download the source video and upload the file directly.
+You can paste a Twitch VOD link, or upload a file directly.
+We removed YouTube URL import in April 2026 because YouTube started flagging our server IP — download the source and upload it instead.
 We are looking at re-adding URL import via a different ingestion path later.

-No. Zoupyu credits never expire.
-Buy a pack, use the credits across weeks or months as you actually publish.
-OpusClip credits reset monthly under their subscription model.
+No. Zoupyu credits never expire — buy a pack, use the credits across weeks or months as you actually publish.
+OpusClip credits reset monthly under its subscription model.

 If a job fails for any technical reason on our side, the credit is automatically refunded — you don't need to ask.
 For subjective quality complaints (the clips ran but you didn't like them) we handle it case-by-case via support.